-And she put the skins of the kids of the goats upon his hands, and upon the smooth of his neck:...
+And the messengers returned to Jacob, saying, We came to thy brother Esau, and also he cometh to mee...
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.